 - LG UX 10

-The LG Velvet runs LG UX 10 based on Android 10, and it’s effectively the same as you’ll find on the LG V60.
+The LG Velvet launched with LG UX 10 based on Android 10, and it’s effectively the same as you’ll find on the LG V60.
 While there are several convenient features like built-in screen recording and LG’s 3D Sound Engine, its icons still feel a bit cartoony.
 There is a lot of neon in LG’s UX design, which feels a little outdated compared to other Android phones.

-There are also relics of the past that LG simply hasn’t cleaned out yet.
+There are also relics of the past that LG hasn’t cleaned out yet.
 For example, my unit showed a persistent notification that warned me not to remove the battery while the phone was unresponsive.
 Considering you haven’t been able to remove phone batteries for a long, long time, this notification needs to go away.

 The Dual Screen is still a hassle to use.

 LG added pen support to the LG Velvet, even integrating a particular Wacom Bamboo pen.
-This is pretty cool since the pen has multiple buttons to which you can assign actions, and it feels nice and fluid to use on the display.
+This is pretty cool since the pen has multiple buttons to assign actions, and it feels nice and fluid to use on the display.
 Personally, I’d avoid picking it up since it’s another accessory I’m bound to lose.
-But if you like to doodle on your phone, it could be useful, especially when used across two displays.
+But if you like to doodle on your phone, it could be helpful, especially when used across two displays.
 I’m glad they added stylus support rather than not including it at all.

 LG Velvet review: Specs